To-Dos and Bookmarks

 Many service businesses lose work in the space between systems: a callback promised after a quote, a document someone needs to collect, a customer service issue waiting for a manager, or a billing exception that should not sit in a note.
-Tasks and to-dos give the team an explicit work queue for those follow-ups.
+To-dos give the team an explicit work queue for those follow-ups.
+Bookmarks complement that by making important records and high-frequency workspaces easy to reopen without searching from scratch.

 Business Needs It Solves

-• Clear ownership: Follow-up work has an assignee instead of living in someone else's memory, inbox, or chat thread.
+• Clear ownership: Follow-up work has an assignee instead of living in someone's memory, inbox, or chat thread.

-• Better handoffs: Tasks can point staff back to the customer, lead, job, request, or invoice that needs attention.
+• Better handoffs: To-dos can point staff back to the customer, lead, job, quote, invoice, or service request that needs attention.

 • Less dropped work: Managers can review open, overdue, and completed work without hunting through records manually.